orchitech/union-replacer/README.md

 Most important, the code is compact, slightly over 100 lines.

-In runtime, `UnionReplacer` performs one-pass processing mainky driven by a single native regexp.
+In runtime, `UnionReplacer` performs one-pass processing driven by a single native regexp.
 The replacements are always done as an arrow function internally, even for string replacements.
 The eventual performance impact of this would be engine-dependent.

-Benchmarks should come soon.

-## Usage examples

-The `UnionReplacer` class needs to be initialized with an array of search and replace patterns.
-Then you can call the `replace` function, providing the string as an argument.
+Feel free to benchmark the library and please share the results.

 ## Limitations